Nadège Vanhée’s Return to the Equestrian Logic of Objects

 Nadège Vanhée and the Equestrian Aesthetic

-To fully understand the direction of Hermès Fall 2026, one must consider the philosophy of women’s creative director Nadège Vanhée-Cybulski.
+To fully understand Fall 2026’s direction, the philosophy of women’s creative director Nadège Vanhée-Cybulski needs to be considered.

-Since taking the helm of Hermès women’s ready-to-wear, she has consistently emphasized what might be called equestrian modernism.
+Since taking the helm of Hermès women’s ready-to-wear, she has consistently emphasized what might be called equestrian modernism — functional structures, restrained ornamentation, and garments and objects designed for movement.

 Many Hermès bags originate directly from equestrian life.